InsightSoftwareConsortium/ITK-Wasm/doc/content/api/index.md

 title: API
 ---

-This documentation provides more detailed information about the *itk.js* API.
+This documentation provides more detailed information about the *itk-wasm* API.

 The **Input/Output** section describes functions who facilitate reading and writing data from the local filesystem, when executed in the Node.js runtime,